 Dedicated to promoting the accessibility of science to a public audience, Firestein serves as an advisor for the Alfred P. Sloan Foundation’s program for the Public Understanding of Science.
 Recently he was awarded the 2011 Lenfest Distinguished Columbia Faculty Award for excellence in scholarship and teaching.
 He is a Fellow of the AAAS, an Alfred Sloan Fellow and a Guggenheim Fellow.
 At Columbia, he is on the Advisory boards of the Center for Science and Society (CSS) and the Presidential Scholars in Society and Neuroscience –both centers for interdisciplinary work between the sciences and the humanities.
 His book on the workings of science for a general audience called Ignorance, How it Drives Science was released by Oxford University Press in 2012.
 His new book, Failure: Why Science is So Successful, appeared in October 2015.
 They have been translated into 10 languages.

-Sarah Woolley is Professor and former Chair of the Department of Psychology at Columbia University.
+Sarah Woolley is a professor of psychology and former chair of the Department of Psychology at Columbia University.
 She directs the Communication Neuroscience Laboratory in the Zuckerman Mind Brain Behavior Institute, co-directs the Center for Integrative Animal Behavior, and is a member of the Kavli Institute for Brain Science.
 Dr. Woolley’s research on the neuroscience of social communication focuses on songbirds to decipher the neural and behavioral mechanisms of auditory-vocal learning.
 Songbirds share with humans the extremely rare capacity to learn communication vocalizations from adult tutors during development.
 They serve as the principal animal model for understanding how the brain uses experience to develop vocal behaviors and auditory perceptual skills for social communication.

 Rebecca Jordan-Young is a sociomedical scientist whose research includes social epidemiology studies of HIV/AIDS, and evaluation of biological work on sex, gender and sexuality.
 Prior to joining the faculty at Barnard College, she was a Principal Investigator and Deputy Director of the Social Theory Core at the Center for Drug Use and HIV Research of the National Development and Research Institutes, Inc., and has been a Health Disparities Scholar sponsored by the National Institutes of Health.
 She teaches courses in science and technology studies, sexuality, gender theory, and HIV/AIDS.
 In the spring of 2008, Professor Young was a Visiting Scholar at the Cognitive Neuroscience Sector, International School for Advanced Studies (SISSA), Trieste, Italy, and a featured speaker in the FEST Trieste International Science Media Fair.